Bucchiman/Jetson_Style_Transfer/README.md

 # Let's play Style Transfer with Jetson
 We use Jetson Nano (2GB) and JetPack 4.5.
+You can watch a video on this link, https://drive.google.com/file/d/1yh8LFHnZiTnRbgVeloWP5YFrJQyvQBQW/view?usp=sharing.
 If you follow the steps below, you can play Real-time Style Transfer.

 https://user-images.githubusercontent.com/52972710/139449867-42138f17-f613-4cfb-99b5-9d137e43a701.mp4